balfieri/cs/README.md

 <p>
-I believe C++ is the only language you need to learn.
+C++ might be the only language we need to learn.
-CScript (CS) allows you to use C++ as both a statically-typed compiled language and as a dynamically-typed scripting language.
+CScript (CS) allows us to use C++ as both a statically-typed compiled language and as a dynamically-typed scripting language.
 </p>